deankoch/rasterbc_src/utility_functions.knit.md

 This function returns a nested list of the form `list(cfg.in, cfg.src)`, where `cfg.in` is a list containing info about the source urls, filenames, variable names, *etc*; and `cfg.src` contains info about the output files (post-processing).
-The idea is that in the 'src_<varname>.R' script we call this once with only `varname` specified to get a template list, whose entries are then filled in as the script progresses.
-At the end we save this metadata to '<varname>.RData' in `data.dir`.
+The idea is that in the 'src_\<collection\>.R' script we call this once with only `collection` specified to get a template list, whose entries are then filled in as the script progresses.
+At the end we save this metadata to '\<collection\>.RData' in `data.dir`.